ThomasBrazier/evolsv/README.md

 ### Configuration file

 A YAML configuration file named *config/config.yaml* is used to specify the settings of the different filtering and tools performed during the analysis.
-The config file is saved at the beginning of the run for reproducibility purposes.
+The config file is saved in the corresponding output directory at the beginning of the run for reproducibility purposes.

-### Core configuration

-The following options in *config/config.yaml* must be set before running EvolSV:
-* sra, the ERR accession from SRA database
-* genome, the GCA accession from NCBI Assembly database
+Additionnally, samples must be specified in the `samples.tsv` file.
+It is a three columns files with `sample_name`, `sra` accession and `genome` accession.
+Currently, the pipeline accepts multiple samples but only a single genome accession.

 ## Output file